j4rodm/sn-libra/README.md

 ### Left-bar minimize

-1. Browse to a sys_user record
+1. Browse to module: `Configure my minimize setting`
-2. Add related list `Minimize App Menus` to your desired view
-3. Browse to your user record
-4. Use the related list`s Edit button to select applications you wish to see when in minimize mode
-5. To enable: use `Enable minimization` module
+2. Move left-bar applications that you'd like to hide to the right column.
+Save.
-6. To disable: use `Disable minimization` module
+3. To enable or disable: use `Toggle my minimize setting` module

 ### Instance Customizations